-As a regulated institution, the Bank was able to launch crypto related activities in 2018 including its own crypto-currency.
-The "Dukascoins" are tokens created by the Bank on the blockchain technology based on Ethereum.
-Dukascoins are designed as a means of payment and speculation.
-The Bank considers that the Dukascoin is a success considering its wide acceptance as a reward for clients opening an MCA.
-The Dukascopy brand is internationally known for innovation and integrity in digital financial services.
+As a regulated institution, the Bank was able to launch crypto and blockchain related activities in 2018.
+The "Dukascoin" is the Ethereum-based token created by the Bank.
+Dukascoins are designed as a means of payment and speculation and were a great success for the Bank considering its wide acceptance as a reward for clients opening an MCA.
+The Dukascopy brand is internationally known as a reference for innovation and recognised for its integrity in providing digital financial services.